-Philadelphia, PA - One of Philly's greatest food rivalry is between two South Philly cheese-steak joints that may rival the The Liberty Bell for iconic status: Pat's or Geno's?
-Who makes the best cheesesteaks.
+Philadelphia, PA - Pat's and Geno's cheesesteak debate is one of Philly's greatest food rivalry's between two South Philly cheesesteak joints that may rival The Liberty Bell for iconic status: Pat's or Geno's?
+Who makes the best cheesesteaks?

-Lots of places have signature foods: Chicago has deep-dish pizza, New England has clam chowder, Buffalo, N.Y., has hot wings, Maryland has crab cakes and New Orleans has gumbo.
-But in Philadelphia, the cheese steak stands as equal parts civic symbol, tourist attraction and cultural obsession.
+Many places have signature foods: Chicago has the deep-dish pizza, New England has clam chowder, Buffalo, N.Y., has hot wings, Maryland has crab cakes, and New Orleans has gumbo.
+But in Philadelphia, the cheesesteak stands as equal parts civic symbol, tourist attraction, and cultural obsession.

-And no place represents the true grit of this working-class town and speaks to the soul of the city better than the corner of 9th Street and Passyunk Avenue in South Philly, the cheese-steak epicenter where Pat's King of Steaks and Geno's Steaks face off 24 hours a day.
+And no place represents the true grit of this working-class town and speaks to the city's soul better than the corner of 9th Street and Passyunk Avenue in South Philly, the cheesesteak epicenter where Pat's King of Steaks and Geno's Steaks face off 24 hours a day.

-So lets take a step back and start with what's a cheesesteak?
+So let's take a step back and start with what's a cheesesteak.
 A cheesesteak is a long, crusty roll filled with thinly sliced sautéed ribeye beef and melted cheese.
 Generally, the cheese of choice is Cheez Whiz, but American and provolone are common substitutions.
-The art of cheesesteak preparation lies in the balance of flavors, textures and what is often referred to as the "drip" factor.
-Other toppings may include fried onions, sautéed mushrooms, ketchup and hot or sweet peppers.
+Other toppings may include fried onions, sautéed mushrooms, ketchup, and hot or sweet peppers.
+The art of cheesesteak preparation lies in the balance of flavors, textures, and what is often referred to as the "drip" factor.
+Otts Vs. Geno's

-The difference both use the same bread, same yellow mess of cheese, onions all the same, the sandwiches are fairly indistinguishable.
+So, what's the difference?
+Both use the same bread, the same yellow mess of cheese, and onions, all the same; the sandwiches are pretty indistinguishable.
 But the real distinction is that steak.
-Pat's, follows tradition, chops its steak, while Geno's serves it sliced.
+Pat's, follows tradition and chops its steak, while Geno's serves it sliced.

-So if you must visit the tourist trap for a bite to eat, it all comes down to the meat "Chopped or Sliced" follow your stomach or just get one of each.
+So if you must visit the 9th Street Tourist Trap in South Philly for a bite to eat, it all comes down to the meat "Chopped or Sliced" follow your stomach or get one of each.

 Date Night at Genos Steaks - While the Philadelphia food scene is much more than just cheesesteaks, it seems to be what we're known for.
-The most talked about cheesesteak establishments are Pat's and Geno's– this post isn't about which is better.
-Honestly, it all depends on how you like your meat cooked, what kind of cheese you like, how you like the texture of your roll... the list goes on and on.
-Every cheesesteak shop in Philadelphia has their own loyal customers, who have been coming back for years and swear by their allegiance.
+Every cheesesteak shop in Philadelphia has its loyal customers, who have been coming back for years and swear by their allegiance.
+The most talked-about cheesesteak establishments are Pat's and Geno's– this post isn't about which is better.
+Honestly, it all depends on how you like your meat cooked, what kind of cheese you want, how you like the texture of your roll... the list goes on and on.

-The Ultimate Philly Cheesesteak Guide - Here in Philly, cheesesteaks are a civic icon, a tourist draw and a cultural obsession.
-Often imitated around the world, the cheesesteak is rarely duplicated successfully outside of Philadelphia.
-So what is an authentic cheesesteak and where did it come from?
+The Ultimate Philly Cheesesteak Guide - Cheesesteaks are a civic icon, a tourist draw, and a cultural obsession here in Philly.
+Often imitated worldwide, the cheesesteak is rarely duplicated successfully outside of Philadelphia.
+So what is an authentic cheesesteak, and where did it come from?
 Here's the lowdown on this region's favorite sandwich.